H3rmel/H3rmel/README.md

 ### More informations about me 💭

-- 🌎 I'm currently based in Gravataí - RS / Brazi;
+- 🌎 I'm currently based in Gravataí - RS / Brazil;
 - 💻 I have my own portfolio, if you wanna see, just access [isaachermel.com.br](https://isaachermel.com.br)
 - 👩‍💻 I'm currently working at Umbler as a front-end developer, using tecnhologies like C# and Blazor
 - 📚 I'm currently studying C#, Blazor and UX/UI concepts